Tiered Mentoring

 How to Participate in the Tiered Mentoring Program

-After identifying the research groups you are interested in, you need to fill out the application form.
-On that form, you can identify up to 6 research projects you would be interested in working on.
-The application form requires you to input some basic information about yourself (e.g., GPA, awards/scholarships, work experience, etc.) and asks that you write a brief outline of why you are interested in working with the research group(s) you have identified.
-This may be the only information that the research mentors have to decide whether they will accept you into their lab or not, so writing a well thought out application will greatly increase your odds of being chosen to be in this program!
-If the professor or graduate student needs more information from you, they may contact you personally (so make sure you give them an email address that you check regularly!).
+After reviewing the research projects, fill out the application form.
+On that form, you can identify up to 4 research projects you would be interested in working on.
+The application form asks you to write a brief outline of why you are interested in working with the research group(s) you have identified.
+This may be the only information the research mentors have to judge your application, so submitting a strong application will greatly increase your odds of being chosen to participate.

-If you have any further questions about this program, please contact Dr. Jordan Renna.
+If you have any questions about Tiered Mentoring, please contact Dr. Jordan Renna.